dcm858/Redaction-Poetics/README.md

 I would like to do more, to try out meters, and alliteration, but this is as far as I've gotten up till now.

 FINAL CODE REMARKS
-The bulk of the work I did exists in the speechrecognizer.js file.
+The bulk of the work I did exists in the speechrecognizer.js, speech.html and file.
 This is where the separation of the individual words and rhyming happens.
 In the final version I also edited the the look of the page, added text, color--minimal.

 Code for a speech-to-text and text-to-speech project utilizing Javascript and the RiTa Javascript text processing libraries.

 Will only run properly on the Chrome browser and may be subject the outtages of Google translation servers.
 I have only run it in localhost mode so far--no daring Information Superhighway dashes yet.
+As such:  localhost://etc.

 This repository includes files derived from the google Javascript web speech API.
 That being said, it was challenging figure out what to do with what was available, both before and after my learning about RiTa.